X10 (industry standard): Brands

+Many of these vendors have since exited this business.

 Power line carrier control overview

 Household electrical wiring which powers lights and appliances is used to send digital data between X10 devices.
 This data is encoded onto a 120 kHz carrier which is transmitted as bursts during the relatively quiet zero crossings of the 50 or 60 Hz AC alternating current waveform.
 One bit is transmitted at each zero crossing.

 The digital data consists of an address and a command sent from a controller to a controlled device.
 More advanced controllers can also query equally advanced devices to respond with their status.
 This status may be as simple as "off" or "on", or the current dimming level, or even the temperature or other sensor reading.
 Devices usually plug into the wall where a lamp, television, or other household appliance plugs in; however some built-in controllers are also available for wall switches and ceiling fixtures.

 The relatively high-frequency carrier wave carrying the signal cannot pass through a power transformer or across the phases of a multiphase system.
 For split phase systems, the signal can be passively coupled from leg-to-leg using a passive capacitor, but for three phase systems or where the capacitor provides insufficient coupling, an active X10 repeater can be used.
 To allow signals to be coupled across phases and still match each phase's zero crossing point, each bit is transmitted three times in each half cycle, offset by 1/6 cycle.

 It may also be desirable to block X10 signals from leaving the local area so, for example, the X10 controls in one house do not interfere with the X10 controls in a neighboring house.
 In this situation, inductive filters can be used to attenuate the X10 signals coming into or going out of the local area.